Measure performance with web-vitals.js, Google Analytics and BigQuery

 Subquery to select only CWV events

-To query a data set that only includes our CWV events, start with a subquery that selects the last 28 days of LCP, CLS and FID events.
+To query a data set that only includes our CWV events, start with a subquery that selects the last 28 days of LCP, CLS and INP events.
 This specifically looks for the last reported value for each web-vitals event ID using the metric_id key to make sure you are not counting the same CWV events more than once.

 # Subquery all Web Vitals events from the last 28 days